 Michael P. Bolognesi, MD

-Partial knee arthroplasty (UKA) has experienced increased growth in the last several years.
-Patient selection along with an understanding of which ancillary tests are necessary has generated much discussion.
+This webinar took place on September 25, 2018.
+It included discussion of partial knee arthroplasty (UKA) and its increased growth in the last several years.
+Patient selection along with an understanding of which ancillary tests are necessary has generated much discussion on this topic.
 Medial and Lateral UKA can be a technically demanding procedure for the surgeon if not performed frequently.
-This symposium will provide up to date information allowing for success in performing a unicompartmental knee arthroplasty and will dispel mistaken thoughts as to its outcome and longevity.
-Illustrative cases will be discussed and audience participation with be solicited.
+This symposium provided up to date information allowing for success in performing a unicompartmental knee arthroplasty and dispelled mistaken thoughts as to its outcome and longevity.
+Illustrative cases and audience participation were important aspects in this webinar.

 How to Start an Operation Walk Chapter

 Moderators: Jeri Ward, RN and Mary Ellen Sieben, RN

 This webinar will provide information about how to start an Operation Walk chapter.
 Operation Walk is a global medical humanitarian organization that provides the gift of mobility through life-changing joint replacement surgeries at no cost for those in need.
 During each international surgical mission, Operation Walk volunteers educate in-country orthopaedic surgeons, nurses, physical therapists and other healthcare professionals on the most advanced treatments and surgical techniques for diseases of hip and knee joints.
 This creates a lasting contribution to patient care in developing countries.

 A Look into the American Joint Replacement Registry

 Moderator: Jeffrey B. Stambough, MD and Bryan D. Springer, MD

 Faculty: Kevin J. Bozic, MD, MBA, David G. Lewallen, MD, Kristina M. Finney, MPH, Jeffrey B. Stambough, MD